 Isaiah confronted it instantly!
 He felt overwhelmed!
 What God is doing for us now is taking us step-by-step rather than doing it instantly.
 Therefore, in our growing and our overcoming, we gradually see how evil we are in relationship to God.
 We gradually comprehend how 'a little leaven leavens the whole lump.'
 The further down in life we go toward the end-whether that is the return of Christ or our lives individually-the greater the sinner we're going to see ourselves being, though we are actually sinning less.
 I know that I'm not talking in an ethereal thing, but the reality of human nature.

-Brethren, that is a tremendous blessing that God does that gradually.
-Isn't that something?
-To give us all the time to repent?
-To give us all the space to see our own foolishness?
-To give us all the time to see that the flesh doesn't profit, but it is the 'spirit that gives life'?
+That is a tremendous blessing that God does that gradually:

+- to give us all the time to repent - to give us all the space to see our own foolishness - to give us all the time to see that the flesh doesn't profit, but it is the 'spirit that gives life'

-Verse 66: "From that time, many of His disciples went back and walked no more with Him.
+John 6:66: "From that time, many of His disciples went back and walked no more with Him.
 Therefore, Jesus said to the twelve, 'Are you also desiring to go away?'
 Then Simon Peter answered Him, 'Lord, to whom shall we go?
-You have the words of eternal life; And we have believed and have known that You are the Christ, the Son of the living God.'" (vs 66-69).
-That was a bold statement-wasn't it?
+You have the words of eternal life; and we have believed and have known that You are the Christ, the Son of the living God" (vs 66-69).
+That was a bold statement!

 Verse 70: "Jesus answered them, 'Did I not choose you twelve, and one of you is a devil?"
-He knew whom He selected in Judas Iscariot.
-So much for our own righteousness; so much for our own thoughts and what we believe.
+He knew who He selected in Judas Iscariot.

+- so much for our own righteousness - so much for our own thoughts and what we believe